What you need to submit when applying for registration under the Indian Act

 • write to

-Any information provided to ISC by social services authorities is received in confidence and exempt from disclosure under the provisions of the Privacy Act.
-ISC doesn't release any identifying information about birth parents or ancestors.
+Any information provided to Indigenous Services Canada (ISC) by provincial or territorial authorities directly is received in confidence and exempt from disclosure under the provisions of the Privacy Act.
+ISC doesn't release any identifying information about biological parents or ancestors.

 Unknown or unstated parentage